-Headquartered in North Chicago, AbbVie (ABBV) is a Medical stock that has seen a price change of -14.64% so far this year.
-The drugmaker is paying out a dividend of $1.07 per share at the moment, with a dividend yield of 5.44% compared to the Large Cap Pharmaceuticals industry's yield of 3.04% and the S&P 500's yield of 1.94%.
+Based in North Chicago, AbbVie (ABBV) is in the Medical sector, and so far this year, shares have seen a price change of -26.04%.
+Currently paying a dividend of $1.07 per share, the company has a dividend yield of 6.28%.
+In comparison, the Large Cap Pharmaceuticals industry's yield is 2.77%, while the S&P 500's yield is 1.9%.

-Earnings growth looks solid for ABBV for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $8.81 per share, representing a year-over-year earnings growth rate of 11.38%.
+ABBV is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $8.90 per share, which represents a year-over-year growth rate of 12.52%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report